picoos/legacy/ports/x86w32/readme.txt

 scheduling scheme.
 This does not mean that the port turns MS Windows into a realtime operating system!
 MS Windows is not, and will never be a realtime operating system.
-This port is thought to help you developing and testing your pico]OS application, maybe by use of the MS Visual C++ compiler and debugger.
+This port is thought to help you developing and testing your pico]OS application, maybe by using the integrated MS Visual Studio development environment (IDE).

 Some hints on the compilers:
 This port supports MS Visual C++ v5.0 / v6.0, and the MinGW GCC suite.